 Fox’s Tim Allen sitcom nearly finished Season 8: All but one of its 22 episodes are in the can, per TVLine.

-The NBC mystery had already wrapped production on its 13-episode second season and won’t be affected.
+The NBC mystery had already wrapped production on its 13-episode second season and wasn’t affected.
+(The finale aired April 6.)

 The Masked Singer